-Engineer and Contractor -SCS will coordinate with the natural gas utility and have the gas line routed to the gas meter, SCS will pay any cost incurred.
-Plumbing contractor shall connect to load side of meter and extend inside building.
+Engineer and Contractor -MSCS will coordinate with the natural gas utility and have the gas line routed to the gas meter, MSCS will pay any cost incurred.
+The plumbing contractor shall connect to the load side of the meter and extend inside the building.